Love and Loathing at the DNC

 But inside the convention, all is love and light, of course.

 I have to sit inside these contradictions, but I’ve been doing this all my life.
-I didn’t tell you that when I was here, getting arrested myself at Northwestern, I was hired by the Bill of the Rights Foundation and the National Committee Against Repressive Legislation to write a book about CIA activities on college campuses and around the globe.
+I didn’t tell you that when I was here as a student, getting arrested myself at Northwestern University, I was hired by the Bill of the Rights Foundation and the National Committee Against Repressive Legislation to write a book about CIA activities on college campuses and around the globe.

 This moment feels like a struggle between some kind of hope beyond hope and the way power has operated throughout recorded history, IMHO.
 If we are to have any chance of survival on this planet, if we are to live in peace, we are going to need to address the corporate voraciousness and mass consumption that drive imperialism and exploitation.
 We need to dramatically change our systems.
 We need to address the greed and sense of internal emptiness that drive greed.
 We need to actually face that emptiness and find the thing and no-thing beyond it.